 - Police Records Bureau

-- Operations of the East Brunswick Police Training Facility
+- Operation of the East Brunswick Police Training Facility

-- Operations of the Departmental Training Officer and coordination of all Departmental Training
+- Operation of the Agency Training Coordinator and oversight of all Departmental Training

 The Administrative Division is also responsible for the coordination of the college internship program whereby students enrolled as Criminal Justice majors at approved colleges or universities are selected to spend time and work with the East Brunswick Police Department.
 The interns are assigned to varying functions within the agency and will have a better understanding of the many diverse aspects of law enforcement.